mmatyas/supermariowar/README.md

 - Mac OS X (?)
 - asm.js

 ## Building instructions

 ### Requirements

-- cmake
+- CMake
 - SDL (1.2 or 2.0), with
     - SDL_image
     - SDL_mixer
 - ENet (optional)

-On Linux, this usually means the following packages: `cmake libsdl1.2-dev libsdl-image1.2-dev libsdl-mixer1.2-dev libenet-dev`
+On Linux, this usually means the following packages: `cmake libsdl1.2-dev libsdl-image1.2-dev libsdl-mixer1.2-dev libenet-dev`.

 For other systems, you can download the development files manually from: